anarichter/anarichter.github.io/_posts/2022-11-08-retrieving-from-facebook-before-losing-or-forgetting.md

 <hr>

-you know, there is a story of a man who loved a woman. his life was based on a routine – one of those very well-established routines. each thing had its place; each appointment had its time; each breath, its desire. everything he did, he knew why he did it.
+you know, there is the story of a man who loved a woman. his life was based on a routine – one of those very well-established routines. each thing had its place; each appointment had its time; each breath, its desire. everything he did, he knew why he did it.
 <br> the end.
 <br> <span style="font-size:12px">(2014) </span>